Anjaleeee/https-github.com-PawarNehaAshok-Yolor-EarthVision-Small-Scale-Dataset/README.md

 | Total           | 71                 | 14                 | 85    |

-EarthVision Small-Scale Dataset available at Roboflow, the link to access the dataset is:
+**For EarthVision Small-Scale Dataset, You can download the dataset directly by using this roboflow link:** https://app.roboflow.com/ds/o7vfc5ODBD?key=eVYmePCUq3

 # Acknowledgment